xingcdev/simple-to-do-list/README.md

 };
 ```

-When the page is loaded, the function below get todos from the localStorage and render them on the page:
+When the page is loaded, the function below gets todos from the localStorage and will render them on the page:

 ```javascript
 const restoreTodos = function () {